Mark Selby

 At the World Championship

-The Crucible has been the arena where Mark Selby has written his most important chapters.
-He first reached the final in 2014, having previously made several deep runs in the tournament without quite going all the way.
-The 2014 final against Ronnie O'Sullivan was a landmark event — a match that pitched the sport's supreme tactician against its supreme entertainer, and produced a contest of quite extraordinary intensity over two days of play.
-Selby's 18-14 victory was a triumph for method, concentration, and tactical sophistication.
+The Crucible has been the arena where Selby has written his most important chapters.
+His 2014 final against O'Sullivan was a landmark event — the sport's supreme tactician against its supreme entertainer — and Selby's 18-14 victory was a triumph for method and concentration.
+Three consecutive final appearances between 2014 and 2017 placed him in elite company alongside Hendry and O'Sullivan.

 Career Highlights Videos